vipinvkmenon/terraform-exporter-btp/guidelines/DEVELOPER-GUIDE.md

    <img src="../assets/devguide-pics/debug3.png" alt="Run debug configuration" width="600px">

 1. VS Code will prompt you for the command via the command palette.
 It defaults to `resource all -s`.
-Enter the command and the parameters you want to use for the command execution.
+Enter the command and the parameters that you want to use for the command execution.
 In our case we add a subaccount ID and confirm by pressing `Enter`:

    <img src="../assets/devguide-pics/debug4.png" alt="Prompt for parameters in debug configuration" width="600px">